-Perennial ryegrass must be swathed, usually in late July to early August.
-It is earlier than most crops so it can help split up harvest.
+Perennial ryegrass must be swathed, this usually happens in late July to early August.
+It is earlier than most crops, helping split up the harvest workload.
 Harvesting usually takes place about 5 to 7 days after cutting, depending on weather.
-Perennial ryegrass is considered dry at 11% moisture, but can be harvested at 14% or 15% when dried in an aeration bin.
+Perennial ryegrass is considered dry at 11% moisture, but can be harvested at 14% or 15% so long as aeration is used to cool the seed and remove excess moisture.
 Heat cannot be used as it can affect germination.